Foliated manifolds, algebraic K-theory, and a secondary invariant: Basic notions

-\section{Connections and characteristic forms}
+\subsection{Connections and characteristic forms}

-We introduce the Chern character forms and Chern forms of complex vector bundles with connection.
+We introduce the Chern character forms and Chern forms of complex vector bundles with connection (see e.g. the textbook sections \cite[Sec.
+1.5]{MR2273508} and \cite[Sec.
+III.3]{MR2359489}).
 In the foliated case we discuss the consequences of the fact that the connection extends a flat partial connection.
+These consequences are expressed in terms of the position of the characteristic forms with respect to the filtration of the de Rham complex introduced in Section \ref{uieerggrgerg34}, and they are the classical starting point for the construction of characteristic classes for foliations, see e.g. \cite{MR0307250}, \cite{MR0402773}, \cite{MR0334237}, \cite{karoubi43}.

-Let $(M,\cF)$ be a foliated manifold and $(V,\nabla^{I})$ be a complex vector bundle with a flat partial connection.
+Let $(M,\cF)$ be a foliated manifold and let $(V,\nabla^{I})$ be a complex vector bundle with a flat partial connection.

 \begin{ddd} A connection $\nabla$ on $V$ is an extension of $\nabla^{I}$, if the relation $\nabla_{X}\phi=\nabla^{I}_{X}\phi$ holds for all $\phi\in \Gamma(M,V)$ and $X\in \Gamma(M,\cF)$. \end{ddd}

 One can show that a flat partial connection admits extensions.
 Furthermore, the set of extensions of a flat partial connection is a torsor over the complex vector space